Nenniana/MLA-Helper/README.md

 ### General
 This custom package includes all elements within MLA-Helper, except dependencies, which must be installed alongside the package by the user.

-### General Setup
-1. Install package and dependencies.
-2. Install the 'MLA-Helper-Visualization' layer:
-   1. Click on any scene component.
-   2. Click on the 'Layer' dropdown.
-   3. Select 'Add Layer...'
-   4. Add 'MLA-Helper-Visualization' as layer 31.
-3. Remove layer 31 from all camera culling masks in the original project.

 ### Use - New ML-Agents Project
 1. Follow the 'General Setup' instructions.
 2. Create a new agent script that inherits from the MLAHelperAgent class.